SchwarzIT/onyx/apps/docs/src/basics/layout.md

 To guarantee an smooth overall appearance, it is key to keep the proportions of content section in balance.

 To establish a sense of structure in a layout, the initial phase involves visually grouping objects.
-Elements within a layout that share similarcontent or functionality can be clustered together and distinguished from other elements through the use of open space, typography and dividers for example.
+Elements within a layout that share similar content or functionality can be clustered together and distinguished from other elements through the use of open space, typography and dividers for example.